Dayvid0063/HNG_Backend/backend_task2/README.md

-# Backend_task2 Task: User Authentication & Organisation
+# Backend Stage 2 Task: User Authentication & Organisation

 This project implements user authentication and organisation management using NodeJs with Express Framework.
-It connects to a PostgreSQL db.
+It connects to a PostgreSQL database.

 ## Requirements